SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 - The `application.yml` file contains the Spring configuration which tells our app how to connect to Solace using the SCSt binder as well as which message channels to bind our methods to.
 - The `pom.xml` file contains the dependencies needed for the microservice.
 These include the `solace-cloud-starter-stream-solace` dependency which allows you to use the Solace SCSt.
 Binder.

-Negative
+> aside negative
-: You can use a Java IDE like Eclipse or Spring Tool Suite to work with the generated Spring Boot application.
+> You can use a Java IDE like Eclipse or Spring Tool Suite to work with the generated Spring Boot application.
 Alternatively, you can also use a simple text editor like Visual Source Code or other text editors to make changes to the files.

 #### *Updates to _application.yml_*